Alice Nordin

 Alice Nordin (4 May 1871 – 26 May 1948) was a Swedish sculptor.

 After leaving the Royal Swedish Academy of Fine Arts, Nordin studied in Paris before traveling around Europe.
 Stories of her travels were published in Idun magazine.

-In 1911, she became the first female sculptor to have an exhibition at Konstnärshuset.
-In 1925, Nordin became the first female artist to receive the Swedish Royal medal Litteris et Artibus.
+In 1911, Nordin became the first female sculptor to have an exhibition at Konstnärshuset.
+In 1926, she received the Swedish Royal medal Litteris et Artibus.
 Her work was part of the sculpture event in the art competition at the 1932 Summer Olympics.